MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/mdm-enrollment-of-windows-devices.md

 ### Info

 The **Info** button can be found on work or school connections involving MDM.
-This includes the following scenarios:
+This button is included in the following scenarios:

 -   Connecting your device to an Azure AD domain that has auto-enroll into MDM configured.
 -   Connecting your device to a work or school account that has auto-enroll into MDM configured.
 -   Connecting your device to MDM.

 Selecting the **Info** button will open a new page in the Settings app that provides details about your MDM connection.
 You’ll be able to view your organization’s support information (if configured) on this page.
-You’ll also be able to start a sync session which forces your device to communicate to the MDM server and fetch any updates to policies if needed.
+You’ll also be able to start a sync session that forces your device to communicate to the MDM server and fetch any updates to policies if needed.

 Starting in Windows 10, version 1709, selecting the **Info** button will show a list of policies and line-of-business apps installed by your organization.
-Here is an example screenshot.
+Here's an example screenshot.

 ![work or school info.](images/unifiedenrollment-rs1-35-b.png)